 In roughly 39% of Nebraska car accidents a person is injured, seriously injured, or killed.
 If you were injured in a car accident, then we urge you to seek the guidance of a personal injury attorney.
 To better understand how a personal injury attorney can help you, read our article Do I Need a Personal Injury Lawyer?

-If you were involved in an auto accident in Nebraska that you suspect was caused by the other driver, call our office today (402)558-4900 to schedule a free consultation.
+If you were involved in an auto accident in Nebraska that you suspect was caused by the other driver, call our office today (402)558-4900 to schedule a free personal injury case consultation.
 Our compassionate staff is available to help answer your questions and begin the process of seeking justice in your car accident case.
 Read what our clients have to say about us here.

 Matthew G. Miller was voted Omaha Magazine’s Best of Omaha, as Top 100 Trial Lawyers by The National Trial Lawyers, The Best Lawyers in America, and attorney Matt Miller holds a 10 Superb top attorney Avvo Rating.